Telefonica/mistica-ios/.github/pull_request_template.md

 Provide a description of the solution you have implemented.
 - A list of steps would be ideal
 - Indicate which files have the important changes
 - You can indicate which files have trivial changes or which ones are not necessary to test.
 - May be this could be a good place to describe how the feature is tested (unit or UI) or justify the lack of tests if there is no one
 -->

 ## 🧪 **How can I verify this?**
 <!-- Adding some screenshots/gifs in order to demonstrate that it works could ease its verification.
 If it cannot be tested explain why. -->

-## 🏑 **AppCenter build**
+## 📱 **Build**